 Spoiler alert: Yes.

 A lot of people assume that synthesized means “fake,” and that the nutrient was extracted from harsh chemicals.
 Well, that’s not totally right.
-While some nutrients on the market are created that way (and it’s 100% not wrong to be wary of ingesting them–yuck) there is a clean way to make vegan-friendly, synthetic nutrient forms without shady fillers or questionable mystery ingredients.
+While some nutrients on the market are created that way (and it’s 100% not wrong to be wary of ingesting them–yuck) there is a clean way to make vegan-friendly, synthetic nutrient forms without questionable mystery ingredients.

 Case in point: nutrients like Folate can be made through yeast fermentation, the same process used to make beer and wine (cheers!).
 And the synthetic version of Vitamin K2 can start with compounds found in flowers—who doesn’t love a nice bouquet?
 These compounds are carefully reacted together so that they have the same makeup as molecules found naturally in food.
 So, even though the process is done in a lab, the nutrients are still made from compounds found in nature, and their molecular makeup is identical.
 See?
 Synthetic isn’t all bad.*